 Pro tip: Make sure you stay hydrated while exercising and fasting!
 Learn more about what to drink while intermittent fasting.

-SIMPLE’s tips on practicing intermittent fasting for your body type
+Simple’s tips on practicing intermittent fasting for your body type

 Just as no two people look the same doing yoga, your intermittent fasting journey is uniquely yours.
-Discover personalized tips with SIMPLE and embrace the beautiful individuality of your wellness routine.
+Discover personalized tips with Simple and embrace the beautiful individuality of your wellness routine.

 Recognize that you’re a unique individual.